kstenerud/concise-text-encoding/cte-specification.md

 Uniform Resource Identifier, structured in accordance with [RFC 3986](https://tools.ietf.org/html/rfc3986).
 Instances of the double-quote character(`"`), control characters, whitespace characters, line break characters, and any characters not editable in a utf-8 capable editor must be percent-encoded.

 URIs have the encoding type `u`.

-Note: Percent-encoding sequences within URIs must not be interpreted; they must be passed through as-is.

 #### Examples